wrightmat/wrightmat.github.io/obsidian/dnd-hyrule/locations/Kakariko Village.md

 ### Locations

 - Seeker Hall
+	- On the wall is a poster depicting the Sheikah Seekers symbol and the notes to the "Nocturne of Shadow" (see [[1.
+Central Windvane and Warp Songs]]).
 - Great Fairy Fountain
 - High Spirits Produce, a general store
 - The Curious Quiver, a weapons shop